Slow cooker risotto with asparagus or mushroom is an easy side dish you’ll love. Add chorizo too if you want to add meat for a cheap Crockpot meal.

-You can make all sorts of different slow cooker risotto types using this base.
+You can make all sorts of different parmesan slow cooker risotto types using this base.
 A great alternative to rice as a side dish or vegetarian dish packed with vegetables if you like.
 Just one easy Crockpot recipe we have on our site. (affiliate links present)

 Crockpot Risotto